TonyTTTTT/TW-Finance-Analysis/README.md

 # TW-finance-analysis
 This project aim to analysis&amp;predict the trend of Taiwan's finance

+## 2022/1/31
+- Know how to automatically build and run the frontend
+- Switch the server code(included jenkins server) to linux8.

+## 2022/1/28
+- Sucessful deal with webhook that emission when push to repo and trigger the build on jinken server.

 ## 2022/1/27
 - Finish the deployment of Jenkins pipeline on Oasis3 server that can automatic update the git repo. when run the pipeline.